How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Get on all fours, with your hands stacked directly under your shoulders and knees under your hips.
+• Get on all fours with your hands under your shoulders and knees under your hips.

-• Maintaining the 90-degree bend in your right knee, slowly lift your leg straight back and up toward the ceiling as high as possible.
+• Keeping a 90-degree bend in one knee, slowly lift that leg straight back as high as it’ll go.

-• Pause and contract at the top.
-Return to the starting position.
+• Pause and squeeze your glute at the top.

 Tip: As you become more advanced, try performing this exercise on a Smith machine or a leg extension machine.